Acupuncture Whites Hill

 Acupuncture is an intriguing combination of art and science and despite the endless work of the brainiest and greatest minds in modern research working on it, a comprehensive explanation in Western Terms as to exactly how it works is still, infuriatingly and gloriously, unavailable.

 From a Traditional Eastern perspective, the body and its diseases were very elegantly described as an imbalance or blockage in the continuous flow of energy that circumnavigates our corporeal body.
-This gentle technique used acupuncture to mechanically clear and stimulate the slow energy flow at the points closest to the body.
+Acupuncture was utilised as a gentle method to mechanically clear or stimulate these sluggish points of activity.
+This done by locating precisely the points on the body where the energy flowed closest to the surface.
 The energy could move more easily, which allowed for a fresh lease of life to the affected area.
 This encouraged the body to recover itself and restore its normal functions.

 In clinical trials, acupuncture has shown to ease the condition of patients with the following illnesses: